-- ensure effective monitoring of school attendance, including the use of Trust data dashboards to identify trends in authorised and unauthorised absence - ensure a dedicated senior leader with clearly assigned responsibilities for attendance is identified within the attendance policy, escalation of procedures and school improvement plan - monitor and interrogate local and national data, feedback from schools and intelligence from partner agencies to develop strategies to improve attendance - make and supporting referrals to the Local Authority - liaise with the Attendance Officer/Responsible Person to monitor attendance and implement strategies for improvement on a whole school and individual basis. - liaise with other professionals to determine potential sources of difficulties and reasons for absence. - work alongside those responsible for BCCET Mental Health Co-ordination and Counselling Service - · keep up to date with DFE changes
+- ensure a dedicated senior leader with clearly assigned responsibilities for attendance is identified within the attendance policy, escalation of procedures and school improvement plan - monitor and interrogate local and national data, feedback from schools and intelligence from partner agencies to develop strategies to improve attendance - make and supporting referrals to the Local Authority - liaise with the Attendance Officer/Responsible Person to monitor attendance and implement strategies for improvement on a whole school and individual basis. - liaise with other professionals to determine potential sources of difficulties and reasons for absence. - work alongside those responsible for BCCET Mental Health Co-ordination and Counselling Service - keep up to date with DFE changes